 You plan to study abroad for a year.
-To help finance the trip, you take a summer job as a nanny in Hamburg, Germany.
+To help finance the trip, you take a summer job as an "au pair" in Avignon, France.
 Your duties occasionally include doing the daily shopping.
-You have been given a list of things to purchase while the children you are watching are at a soccer game with their father.
+You have been given a list of things to purchase while the children you have charge of are at a soccer game with their father.
 Tell your friend (the teacher) where you will go to make these purchases.
 Also, plan to buy yourself a newspaper and an ice cream on the way home.
 Tell him/her where you plan to go to buy those things too.
 Your teacher may allow you to use "picture" prompts to help you remember what you need to buy for the family.
 Here is the list of items you are to buy: